1. The Vardhana dynasty is also called the ____________.

 Explanation: Composed by Ravikirti, Pulakesin’s court poet.

-83. After Harsha’s death, North India entered a period known as:
+83. After Harsha’s death, North India entered a period known as____________.

 A) Age of Imperial Guptas